-First, give a sigh – that is too little closure for most singing and practicing.
+Give a sigh – that is too little closure for most singing and practicing.

-Finally, say “mmmm” as if you are eating your favorite food.
+Say "mmmm" as if you are eating your favorite food.
 That should give you a better sense of proper medium-level vocal cord closure.

 The cords can do this because of the interplay between the muscles and the ligament (cord).

-In your lower register, you mainly change pitch by increasing or decreasing tension in the TA muscles (the muscles that run the vocal cords' length).
+In your lower register, you mainly change the pitch by increasing or decreasing tension in the TA muscles (the muscles that run the vocal cords' length).
 The vocal cords are short and thick in these lower notes, with the TA muscles doing most of the work.

 As you raise pitch into your upper register, a new group of muscles becomes involved.
-These are called the cricothyroid muscles or CT for short.
+These are called the cricothyroid muscles, or CT for short.

 The CT muscles are attached to the front of the thyroid cartilage and pull the cartilage forward and slightly down.
 Since the folds are attached to the back of the cartilage, this action pulls and stretches the vocal folds.